Exeter–Plymouth line: Changes and ownership

-In 1977 the Parliamentary Select Committee on Nationalised Industries recommended considering electrification of more of Britain's rail network, and by 1979 BR presented a range of options to do so by 2000.
+During 1977, the Parliamentary Select Committee on Nationalised Industries recommended considering electrification of more of Britain's rail network and, by 1979, BR presented a range of options to do so by 2000.
 Some included electrifying the Bristol to Exeter line, Exeter to Plymouth Line, Riviera Line and Cornish Main Line.
-Under the 1979–90 Conservative governments that succeeded the 1976–79 Labour government the proposal was not implemented.
+Under the 1979–90 Conservative governments that succeeded the 1976–79 Labour government, the proposal was not implemented.
 Currently, there are no proposals to electrify the line.